guisehn/guisehn.com/src/content/blog/absinthe-graphql-string-keys.md

 end
 ```

-Or you can also go hardcode with a custom macro:
+Or you can also go hardcore with a custom macro:

 ```elixir
 defmodule MyApp.Middleware.MapGetWithIndifferentAccess do